twilco/twilco.github.io/_posts/2019-07-08-riscv-from-scratch-3.markdown

 .end
 {% endhighlight %}

-Walking through this, we use the `.global` assembler directive to declare `uart_put_char` and `uart_get_char` as symbols we want accessible to other object files that are linked with this one.
+We begin with the `.global` assembler directive to declare `uart_put_char` and `uart_get_char` as symbols accessible to other files linked with this one.
 All lines that begin with `.`s are assembler directives, meaning they provide information to the assembler rather than acting as executable code.
 A detailed description of all the basic GNU assembler directives can be found [here](https://ftp.gnu.org/old-gnu/Manuals/gas-2.9.1/html_chapter/as_7.html).

 Next, you'll see definitions of each of these symbols, currently only containing `.cfi` assembler directives.
 These `.cfi` directives [inform tools](https://stackoverflow.com/a/33732119/2421349), such as the assembler or exception unwinder, about the structure of the frame and how to unwind it. `.cfi_startproc` and `.cfi_endproc` respectively signal the start and end of a function.